dhis2/dhis2-docs/src/developer/web-api/event-hooks.md

 #### Apache Artemis JMS

-The `jms` target allows you to send JMS message to your Apache Artemis instance (JMS 2/3 supported).
+The `jms` target allows you to send JMS messages to your Apache Artemis instance (JMS 2/3 supported).
 This target is great for doing async handling of these events, and to not have the server block while processing.
 If you prefer using a `queue` instead you can set `useQueue` to `true`.

 ```json
 {